Vijay-shankar-kattamuri/30005747/README.md

 # Project Structure
 src/feedbackmanagement:
-AnalysisManagement.java: Manages the analysis of feedback data.
+1.AnalysisManagement.java: Manages the analysis of feedback data.
-CustomerManagement.java: Handles customer-related operations.
+2.CustomerManagement.java: Handles customer-related operations.
-DatabaseConnection.java: Manages database connections.
+3.DatabaseConnection.java: Manages database connections.
-FeedbackManagement.java: Handles feedback-related operations.
+4.FeedbackManagement.java: Handles feedback-related operations.
-MainApplication.java: The main entry point of the application.
+5.MainApplication.java: The main entry point of the application.
-ResponseManagement.java: Manages responses to feedback.
+6.ResponseManagement.java: Manages responses to feedback.
 nbproject: Contains NetBeans project configuration files.
 Setup Instructions
 # Prerequisites:

-Java Development Kit (JDK) installed.
+1.Java Development Kit (JDK) installed.
-An IDE like NetBeans.
+2.An IDE like NetBeans.
 # Building the Project:

-Open the project in your IDE.
+1.Open the project in your IDE.
-Build the project using the IDE's tools.
+2.Build the project using the IDE's tools.
 # Running the Project:

 Execute MainApplication.java from your IDE.